serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`

-The ID of the item to update
+The ID of the item to update.

 ##### item

 `any`

-The new item data
+The new item data.

 #### Returns